Significant and Rare items in the Spirit of Flight Collection

 • Toby Jug- Made famous from the movie Twelve O’Clock High.

 • Collins R-390A Radio- Built in 1954, one of over 6000 that were built, but few exist.
-This was considered highly Top Secret during the Cold War.
+This was considered Top Secret during the Cold War.

 • Mark 44 Torpedo- Air launched torpedo built in the early 1960s.